nimec77/opencv-opencl-demo/README.md

 - Rust (latest stable version)
 - OpenCV 4.x installed on your system
-- Optional: OpenCL runtime for GPU acceleration
+- OpenCL runtime for GPU acceleration (preferably with rusticl support for OpenCL 3.0)

 ### Installing OpenCV